nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 5. Drill
 6. Miter saw
 7. Ruler and/or speed square
-8. Paint to match deck
+8. Paint to match the deck

 ## Process